 As a base for these bars, we need dates – a great natural sweetener (optionally add mixed dried fruit such as raisins and/or goji berries).
 Then we add walnuts (or almonds), spelt (or oats), hazelnut butter, and agave syrup (or maple) and mix it all!

-A 5 ingredient granola bar is easily made by baking spelt and walnuts for 15 minutes, thus adding an extra crunch and toasted flavor note, but it is not necessary.
+A 5 ingredient granola bar is easily made by baking spelt and walnuts for 15 minutes, thus adding an extra crunch and toasting flavor note, but it is unnecessary.

 I love the fact that these super easy granola bars will keep well in the freezer for a long time.

 Bake the Gluten-Free Spelt (Or Gluten-Free Oats) along with the Walnuts (or Almonds) for 15 minutes.

 Blend the dates in the Food Processor until a ball is formed (approx 15 seconds).

 Add the toasted spelt and Walnuts to the food processor and blend for additional 5 seconds.

 Transfer everything to a bowl and add the Agave Syrup (or Maple) and the Hazelnut butter (or Peanut/Almond butter).

-Lay a parchment paper on the same baking tray and press down the mix with a spoon.
+Lay parchment paper on the same baking tray and press down the mix with a spoon.

 Place an additional parchment paper on top and press with a drinking glass.